Sign Up

 Health Habits

-Schizophrenic patients smoke cigarettes more than the general population.
-This habit may be one reason their heart disease rates are two to three times higher.
+Smoking leads to many negative health outcomes.
+Schizophrenic patients smoke cigarettes more than the general population, which may be one reason their heart disease rates are two to three times higher (Ding & Hu, 2021).
 Helping patients to cease smoking is an important job of the health care system.

-People with schizophrenia have a 5 percent lifetime prevalence of suicide.
-Those at highest risk are male, young, those with previous attempts, family history of suicide, active hallucinations and delusions, drug use, co-morbid depression, poor adherence to treatment or recent loss (Hor & Taylor et al., 2010).
-Health care professionals and families must recognize these risk factors and appropriately monitor patients.
+Suicide is a leading cause of death in patients with mental illness.
+People with schizophrenia have a five percent lifetime prevalence of suicide (Frankenburg, 2021).
+Risk factors for suicide in schizophrenia include male gender, young age, history of previous attempts, family history of suicide, active hallucinations and delusions, drug use, comorbid depression, poor adherence to treatment, or recent loss.
+Healthcare professionals and families must recognize these risk factors and monitor patients appropriately.
 Adequate treatment and adherence to treatment are critical in the prevention of suicide.

-Health care follow-up is poor in the schizophrenic population.
-Patients often neglect to take medications, attend follow-up appointments or attain necessary medical care.
-The health care system has to work with these patients to help assure that they have a good medical follow-up.
+Healthcare follow-up is poor in the schizophrenic population.
+Patients often neglect to take medications, attend follow-up appointments, or attain necessary medical care.
+The healthcare system has to work with these patients to help ensure that they have good medical follow-up.

 KL is a 22-year-old male who is studying accounting at a community college.
-His roommate and family have been concerned because he has been acting bizarre over the last month.
+His roommate and family have been concerned because he has acted bizarrely over the last month.
 He has been talking to himself in an agitated voice.
-He recently got rid of his computer because he is concerned that the government is tracking all of his activities and reading his emails.
-He will not go to the psychiatrist as he believes this is a plot by his father, a postal worker, who is a government employee.
-He has no medical, surgical or psychiatric history.
+He has recently got rid of his computer because he is concerned that the government is tracking all of his activity and reading his emails.
+He will not go to the psychiatrist as he believes this is a plot by his father, a postal worker who is a government employee.
+He has no medical, surgical, or psychiatric history.

-One evening he presents to the emergency department because he punched his father at a local restaurant when he suspected he was going to "take him in."
-When the police came, he was yelling at them police and accusing them of being part of the government plot to control him.
-The police eventually transported him to the local ER.
-At the ER, he comments about a government plot to destroy him; he is noted to be talking to the wall.
-Even though it is summer and over 80 degrees, he wears long pants, a sweater and a jacket.
+One evening, he presents to the emergency department (ED) because he punched his father at a local restaurant when he suspected his father was going to "take him in."
+When the police came, he was yelling at the police and accusing them of being part of the government plot to control him.
+The police eventually transported him to the local ED.
+At the ED, he continues to comment about a government plot to destroy him; he is noted to be talking to the wall.
+Even though it is summer and over 80 degrees, he is wearing long pants, a sweater, and a jacket.

-Upon exam, he is noted to be confused and unable to provide information about his medical or surgical history.
+Upon examination, he was noted to be confused and unable to provide information about his medical or surgical history.
 He knows his name but is unable to recite the date or place.
-While he is in the ER, he is seen by a psychiatrist.
-When the psychiatrist sees him, he becomes very defensive and begins to raise his voice and thrash around.
-The patient attempts to choke the nurse when the nursing staff comes in to assist the physician.
-The patient is placed in 4-point restraints and given haloperidol 10 mg intramuscularly.
+While he is in the ED, he is seen by a psychiatrist.
+When the psychiatrist sees him, he becomes defensive, raises his voice, and thrashes around.
+When the nursing staff comes in to assist the physician, the patient attempts to choke the nurse.
+The patient is temporarily restrained and given haloperidol 5 mg intramuscularly.
 He calms down over the next thirty minutes.

-He is admitted to the mental health unit and is stabilized on olanzapine for over a week.
+He was admitted to the mental health unit and has been stabilized on olanzapine for over a week.
 The social worker gets involved with his case to help him connect with a community psychiatrist and develop short and long-term treatment plans.
-The patient was provided with information regarding his disease and medications.
+The patient was provided information regarding his disease and medications.

-Nurses have key roles in the management of schizophrenic patients.
+Nurses and other healthcare providers have key roles in the management of the schizophrenic patient.
 Teaching the patient about the disease and the importance of compliance with the treatment plan is essential.
-The patient needs to be taught to take medications as prescribed.
-Patients should be encouraged to participate in social skills and vocational training.
+Patients need to be taught to take medications as prescribed and should be encouraged to participate in social skills training, including vocational training.
 Nurses need to perform regular screening for abnormal movements utilizing tests such as the AIMS test.
-Nurses should encourage a healthy lifestyle such as smoking cessation, regular exercise, good nutrition, and maintenance of regular health care appointments, not just for their mental disease but also for medical conditions as schizophrenic patients have higher rates of disease.
-Nurses have vital roles in the management of schizophrenia.
+Nurses should encourage a healthy lifestyle such as smoking cessation, regular exercise, good nutrition, and maintenance of regular health care appointments, not just for their mental disease but also for medical conditions, as schizophrenic patients have higher cardiac disease rates.

 Select one of the following methods to complete this course.